li-kunyi/dns-slam/README.md

 This repository contains the code for the paper DNS-SLAM, a neural semantic SLAM method that perform real-time camera tracking and dense reconstruction based on a joint encoding.

+## NOTE: This is a pre-released version, code is not fully ready yet.

 ## Update